-The mighty 5 national parks road trip guide
+Mighty 5 road trip guide

-Option 1: Mighty 5 national parks one way road trip (non loop)
+Option 1: One-way road trip (non loop)

-The mighty 5 national parks one way road trip means that you start in either Salt Lake City or Las Vegas and finish in the other of the two.
-That way you minimize driving.
-On the other hand a possible rental fee might be higher because of the one way extra.
+The one-way road trip means that you start in either Salt Lake City or Las Vegas and finish in the other of the two.
+That way you minimize the driving time, allowing more time for the national parks.